-RIGS 459: Pen yr Afr Cliffs

-Statement of Interest: This site comprises 100 m high sea-cliffs SW of Cemaes Head and is best viewed from the SW.
+RIGS 459: Pen yr Afr Cliffs Grid ref SN 118487 to SN123480 Statement of Interest: This site comprises 100 m high sea-cliffs south-west of Cemaes Head and is best viewed from the south-west.
 The cliffs themselves are inaccessible.
 The site has been selected for two main reasons.
 Firstly, its Middle Ordovician sedimentary rocks are particularly well displayed and show some of the larger scale features that are rarely visible elsewhere without painstaking mapping and analysis.
-Secondly, the rocks have been deformed by a spectacular train of large folds that may be clearly visible from long distances away; they are illustrated on the covers of a recent publication of the British Geological Survey (Davies et al., 2003) and may be regarded as 'textbook'
+Secondly, the rocks have been deformed by a spectacular train of large folds that may be clearly visible from long distances away; they are illustrated on the covers of a recent publication of the British Geological Survey (Davies et al., 2003) 4 and may be regarded as 'textbook' examples of folds.